Museum of Islamic Art, Doha: Architecture

-Renovation 2022
+2022 renovation

 As preparation for the 2022 FIFA World Cup, the Museum of Islamic Art announced in June 2021 that it would be closed for renovation works until autumn 2022, to upgrade its main entrance, galleries, lecture hall and further indoor spaces.
 In June 2022 MIA Director Julia Gonnella introduced the museum's revised concept of an 'immersive cultural experience' to attract additional visitors and to enable families and young visitors to explore Islamic art.
 In August 2022 the official reopening date was confirmed for 5 October 2022 with an increased number of more than 1,100 mostly newly acquired exhibits on display.
 The renovations provided better accessibility and an improved educational environment including digital presentations and subjects interesting to younger visitors.
 The museum also added a 3-D tour to its website.

 The museum reopened on 4 October 2022, during the National Cultural Event of "Qatar Creative", which provides an opportunity to bring together Qatar's creative industries with the wider public community.
 Its 18 newly renovated galleries, covering an area of 480,000 square feet, display Islamic art from the seventh to the 20th centuries, divided according to their historical eras and their cultural and geographical backgrounds, which allows visitors of modern Doha an extended insight into Islamic history.
 The renovated museum's first exhibition, Baghdad: Eye's Delight presents the traditions and history of Iraq's capital.
 The exhibition includes also objects loaned from the Metropolitan Museum of Art in New York and the Louvre in Paris.

 Collection

 The Museum of Islamic Art represents Islamic art from three continents over 1,400 years.

 Its collection includes metal work, ceramics, jewelry, wood work, textiles, and glass obtained from three continents and dating from the 7th to the 20th century.

 The museum houses a collection of work gathered since the late 1980s including manuscripts, textiles and ceramics.
 It is one of the world's most complete collections of Islamic artifacts, with items originating in Spain, Egypt, Iran, Iraq, Turkey, India, and Central Asia.

 Manuscripts

 An important Quranic manuscript within the collection is MS.474.2003.
+The museum also owns a page of the Blue Qur'an, an indigo-dyed manuscript created over 1,000 years ago that is one of the most elaborate Qur'ans in the world.